NimbleWill300/Sorting-Functions/README.md

 # Sorting-Functions
-This program is used to sort the functions each person of a house will do every month
+This program is used to sort the functions each person of the house will do every month